Dyslexia Assessment and Support for Multisensory Learning in Earlwood

 How would you define dyslexia?

-In cases of adult-onset dyslexia, it often arises due to brain injury or in the context of dementia, contrasting with individuals who had undiagnosed dyslexia during childhood and adolescence.
+In cases of adult-onset dyslexia, it often arises due to brain injury or in the context of dementia, contrasting with individuals who were not assessed or diagnosed with dyslexia during childhood and adolescence.
 Dyslexia can be inherited within certain families, and recent studies have revealed specific genes that may predispose individuals to dyslexia.

 https://www.ninds.nih.gov/Disorders/All-Disorders/Dyslexia-Information-Page